CollierCZ/collier.cz/svelte/src/routes/articles/changing-a-git-commit-message-in-a-public-repo.svelte.md

 git clone <LOCATION_OF_REPOSITORY>
 ```

-If you already have the repo, make sure to update it with the latest changes:
+If you already have the repository, make sure to update it with the latest changes:

 ```bash
 git pull